Include the following

 She has published nine books, most recently on careers as well as leadership, coaching and mentoring.
 She has written over 50 publications in journals, book chapters and conference proceedings.

 Her work has been applied in diverse industry sectors such as business, education, industrial relations, human resource management, health services, public policy, mining, transport, supply chain management and logistics.
-Her current educational focus is investing in a regional educational strategy and integrating continuing professional development in postgraduate education.
 She is a member of external boards and is an accredited executive coach.

 Tony Clark AM, FCA, FAICD